 National Co-ordinating Centre for Public Engagement

 Research participants offer valuable insights into the running of studies in which they are involved.
-The NDPH participant panel provides advice and guidance on the department’s research from initial study proposals to ways in which research findings may be used to improve health.
+The NDPH Public Advisory Panel provides advice and guidance on the department’s research from initial study proposals to ways in which research findings may be used to improve health.